Price Of Eggs Expected To Rise Over Next Few Weeks Due To Bird Flu Outbreak

 MIAMI (CBSMiami) – A price hike is affecting another grocery store item.

-Officials say the price of eggs is expected to rise over the next few weeks as more states are hit by an outbreak of the bird flu.READ MORE: White House Extends Pause On Student Loan Repayment Through August 31
+Officials say the price of eggs is expected to rise over the next few weeks as more states are hit by an outbreak of the bird flu.READ MORE: Criminals Taking Advantage Of Booming Cryptocurrency Trend

 So far, bird flu has been detected in wild birds and commercial and backyard poultry in 24 states.
-Florida is not one of those states.READ MORE: Miami-Dade Black Affairs Advisory Board Wants A Safe, Fun Memorial Day Weekend
+Florida is not one of those states.READ MORE: FDA’s Vaccine Chief: At Least Three Factors Could Contribute To Another Major COVID Wave This Fall & Winter

-Standard practice in the poultry industry is to destroy all infected and exposed birds to stop the spread of the virus.MORE NEWS: Chayse Billie, Accused Of Killing Caged Dog In Davie, Held On $25,000 bond
+Standard practice in the poultry industry is to destroy all infected and exposed birds to stop the spread of the virus.MORE NEWS: Pickpocketing Thieves Caught Stealing Cellphones At Tortuga Music Festival

 Right now, there are far fewer egg-laying hens to meet the upcoming demand for Easter eggs.